 - Alphabet has increased its headcount for the first time above 60,000 which reflects the fact that Google is looking to expand both its intellectual as well as human resources.

-- Hardware sales from companies in Other Bets was up 42% YoY to $151 million in Q4.
+- Hardware sales from companies in Other Bets were up 42% YoY to $151 million in Q4.
 On the flipside, operating loss nearly doubled year-over-year to $1.2 billion from Q4 2014.

 - CPC on a whole has declined but the combined value of high earning CPC from YouTube ads and an overall increase in the number of clicks has kept the overall growth of ad revenue intact.